 Thanks to all of those who’ve come to visit us these past many sessions at our cafe.
-Since our first Buns’n’Brexit café, we have assisted over 300 people with scanning their ID and pointing them in the right direction for applying for Settled Status.
+Since our first Buns’n’Brexit café, we have assisted around 400 people with scanning their ID and pointing them in the right direction for applying for Settled Status.

 No booking necessary – just turn up with your ID or passport and we will held you scan with our Android/iphone devices.
 We will then point you in the right direction of what to do next.
 We’re here for you if you just want to someone to be with you through the process – because we understand it can be daunting and, frankly, rather upsetting to have to do.

 Please note we are NOT a legal service and we cannot provide legal advice or advice on specific/individual cases (although we can refer you to someone who can help).
 We are volunteers and can help with the scanning of your ID and basic questions about using the app.
 We have a registered immigration advisor with us on the day, although due to the amount of people who usually turn up, it is hard to go in to details for more complicated cases – but we can refer you onto people who can.